LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Evaluation can be defined as the act of measuring or exploring components of a health information system.
 The result of an evaluation should provide information to support decisions concerning the health information systems, such as decisions regarding optimizing, replacing, or further deploying a component.

-This definition of evaluation highlights the fact that evaluation can comprise both quantitative (“measuring”) as well as qualitative (“exploring”) aspects and that evaluation should answer a clear question and thus support management decisions of strategic or tactical management of information systems.
+This definition of evaluation highlights the fact that evaluation can comprise both quantitative ("measuring") as well as qualitative ("exploring") aspects and that evaluation should answer a clear question and thus support management decisions of strategic or tactical management of information systems.
 Evaluation studies can, for example, help to justify IT investments, to verify that the information system is effective and safe, or to understand problems and to improve the information system.

 We will now discuss the basic phases of an evaluation study.